 Allow the paste to sit for about 10 minutes before you rinse the paste and grease spots away with a water hose.
 If mildew stains are still stuck, use additional paste and a pressure washer to get squeaky clean gutters.

-Cleaning Gutters With Vinegar
+2) How To Clean Gutters With Vinegar

 Scrub the gutter with a brush and then pour the remaining solution into the gutter and let it sit for an hour.